cloudposse/docs/content/docs/reference/terraform-in-depth/terraform-count-vs-for-each.md

 will go through, and user "Dick" will be renamed user "Tom", meaning that whatever access Dick had, Tom now gets.
 Likewise, user Dick is renamed Harry, getting Harry's access, and Harry get the newly created user.
-For example, Tom can now log in with user name Tom using Dick's password, while Harry will be locked out as a new user.
+For example, Tom can now log in with user name "Tom" using Dick's password, while Harry will be locked out as a new user.
 This nightmare scenario has a lot to do with peculiarities of the implementation of IAM principals, but gives you an idea of what can happen when you use `count` with a list of resource configurations.